arda-pecel/Autonomous-Driving-Project/README.md

 6 cameras should working together for position specification.
 For car detection 6 cameras are active but for line detection just 2 are enough.
 Raspberry pi 4 is used for communication with Augelab Studio and getting location informations.<br><br>

 ## Approach
 All object detections and measurements are happened in Augelab Studio.
 Due to other car's position, speeds and acceleration calculations and decisions are made in Python code.
-Code controls 2 different engines located in front wheels.
+Code controls single engine.
 (Still working for 4 engines control vehicle which does not have differential in the system)

 ## With V0.3 Update<br>
 Image Compressor method added for reduce memory usage on computer.
 This method uses linear algebra to compress image.<br>